SC-SGS/microtrafficsim/README.md

 ## Please Note
 This software is still in an experimental state.
-Due to a few deadlines, the documentation is sparse.
-We are currently working on this.

 ## Contributors